Ms. Candace MacGibbon reports

 About INV Metals Inc.

 INV Metals is an international mineral resource company focused on the acquisition, exploration and development of precious and base metal projects in Ecuador.
-Currently, INV Metals' primary assets are: (1) its 100-per-cent interest in the Loma Larga gold exploration and development property in Ecuador, and (2) its 100-per-cent interests in exploration concessions in Ecuador, including the Las Penas, Tierras Coloradas, La Rebuscada and Carolina exploration projects.
+Currently, INV Metals' primary assets are: (i) its 100-per-cent interest in the Loma Larga gold exploration and development property in Ecuador; and (ii) its 100-per-cent interests in exploration concessions in Ecuador, including the Las Penas, Tierras Coloradas, La Rebuscada and Carolina exploration projects.

 We seek Safe Harbor.